2013–14 Aston Villa F.C. season: August

-August game stats

 September

 Villa's first game after the international break ended up in a defeat to Newcastle United.
 Newcastle won the match 2–1, with goals from Hatem Ben Arfa and Yoan Gouffran cancelling outChristian Benteke's equaliser.
 It was later confirmed that defender Jores Okore had sustained a ruptured anterior cruciate ligament injury during the match, and would be out for up to nine months.
 The next match saw Paul Lambert win again at Carrow Road against former club Norwich City, as Villa ran out 1–0 winners.
 Libor Kozák got the winner, his first goal for the club, just seconds after replacing the injured Benteke.
 It also marked the first time in 26 league matches that Villa had kept a clean sheet.
 Three days later, it was confirmed that Benteke would be out for up to six weeks with a hip flexor injury.
 The day after the confirmation of Benteke's injury (26 September), Villa were eliminated from the League Cup after being beaten 0–4 by Tottenham.
 Villa had gone into the match with eight first team players out injured.
 However the result didn't dishearten the players, as the next match resulted in a 3–2 win against Manchester City.
 City had twice led through Yaya Touré and Edin Džeko but goals from Karim El Ahmadi, Leandro Bacuna and Andreas Weimann saw Villa earn their first points at home of the season.